First Grade Summer Reading Book List

 First Grade Reading List

-I have therefore only included the beginning chapter books on this list.
+I did include a few picture books, but they are only the more wordy picture books.
 Generally speaking, you can’t go wrong with a picture book.
 It’s the great chapter books that we desperately needed a list of!
 The best part about first grade books, is that most of them come in a series.
 I have found with these authors, if you like one, you will like them all!

 How We are Using the List

-Each kid will receive the reading list for the grade they will be going into at the end of the summer.
-They will be encouraged to read 10 books from the list.
+Each kid receives the reading list for the grade they will be going into at the end of the summer.
+They are encouraged to read 10 books from the list.
 If they read all those and want to keep reading, they will have a whole bunch of other great books to read.
 The older kids will choose their favorite books to write a report on.

 Here is the checklist for your First Grader to keep track of what they have read over the summer!